-You will be required to complete two projects and participate in classroom discussions that are based on assigned readings and content you seek out and contribute to the conversation.
+You will be required to submit assignments and participate in classroom discussions that are based on assigned readings and content you seek out and contribute to the conversation.
 The course will wrap up with a final exam.

 For content assignments: When assigned, you will be required to submit two 2 links relevant to the topic we are discussing.
 At least one link must be a link from a news organization published within the last 3 months.
+Assignments are due by 10 a.m. on the day of class.

-Recommendations for finding content:
+Recommendations for finding content :